Skip to content

 metadata:

-name: postgres-pv
+name: mysql-pv

 namespace: lab11